nwg/racket-wiki/Intro-Projects.md

   (contact [Eli](mailto:eli@barzilay.org) for more info)
   - Optionally, extend it to do more cool stuffs
   - [rudybot](https://github.com/offby1/rudybot) is another possible starting point
+* [LightTable](http://www.lighttable.com/) plugin for Racket.
+See the [plugin for Haskell](https://github.com/jetaggart/light-haskell) for an example.

 # Larger Projects